Embird Embroidery Software

 Appliqué Stitching Flow

-When an Appliqué Opening object is used after the main Appliqué object, the program generates stitches in the following manner:
+When an Appliqué Opening is used with a main Appliqué object, the stitching sequence is as follows:

-1. Marking stitches of both the main object and the opening
+1. Marking stitches for both the main object and the opening.

-2. Tack-down stitches of both the main object and the opening
+2. Tack-down stitches for both the main object and the opening.

-3. Cover stitches of both the main object and the opening.
+3. Cover stitches for both the main object and the opening.

 Measurement Tool